Skip to main content

 Where the school administering body has allocated hours, a school offers additional educational activities and sign language classes.

-Pursuant to the Law on School Education, bilingual general secondary schools and bilingual classes may establish introductory grades preparing pupils to continue education in a bilingual system.
+Pursuant to the Law on School Education, bilingual general secondary schools and bilingual classes may establish introductory units or grades preparing pupils to continue education in a bilingual system.
 The outline timetable for such grades is as follows:

 No.